Signs and Symptoms of Cardiac Amyloidosis

 - Foamy urine – due to increased loss of protein in the urine

-- Puffy or swelling in eyelids early morning
+- Puffy or swollen eyelids in the early morning

 - Some patients may go on to develop kidney failure requiring dialysis